Treasury announces New Markets Tax Credit (NMTC) allocations for 2020, increased to $5 billion

 The Treasury Department allocates the NMTCs to the CDEs that, in turn, make qualifying investments (generally loans) to businesses located in low-income communities.
 The NMTC totals 39% of the cost of the QEI in the CDE and is claimed over a seven-year credit period.
 Investors in leveraged NMTC transactions can increase their tax benefit by pooling borrowed funds with their cash investments to receive tax credits on the full amount of their investment.
 Qualified businesses benefit from favorable NMTC financing terms and the potential for partial debt forgiveness after the end of the NMTC period.

-According to a CDFI fund release, 1,254 awards have been to date—totaling $61 billion in tax credit allocation authority—to CDEs through the NMTC program.
+According to a CDFI fund release, 1,254 awards have been made to date—totaling $61 billion in tax credit allocation authority—to CDEs through the NMTC program.

 The CDFI fund is implementing several changes to the NMTC program for 2020 including: